quantificial/course-blockchain/README.md

 ## create a blockchain

-hash the block which contain data, timestamp, previous hash and then add the nonce to check whether the hash is smaller than a value, such as "0000000" to proof the work
+hash the block which contains data, timestamp, previous hash and then add the nonce to check whether the hash is smaller than a value, such as "0000000" to proof the work

 it is required to "mine" the nonce....